-- User multiple receive antenna - Selection combining: Select the antenna with the highest SNR - Threshold combining: Select the first antenna with SNR above a threshold - Maximal Ratio Combining: Phase is adjusted so that all signals have the same phase.
-Then the weighted sum is used to maximize SNR
+- User multiple receive antenna - □ Selection combining: Select the antenna with the highest SNR - Threshold combining: Select the first antenna with SNR above a threshold - Maximal Ratio Combining: The phase is adjusted so that all signals have the same phase.
+Then, the weighted sum is used to maximize SNR Washington University in St. Louis

-☐ Is Maximal Ratio Combining a better way than Select and Threshold combining?
+Is Maximal Ratio Combining a better way than Select and Threshold combining?
 Or are they used in different situations?
 Each has a different cost.
-So these are used based on cost/performance tradeoff.
+So, these are used based on cost/performance tradeoffs.